How to Connect External Hard Drive to VM | VMware & Hyper-V

 After connecting external hard drive to Hyper-V VM, you can back up virtual machines to USB directly.

-How to backup VM to external hard drive
+How to backup VM to external hard drive (free way)

 With external hard drive, you are able to backup virtual machines to the new location conveniently that saves the internal disk space.
 An external drive that has higher storage capacity that scales to your lab would be the most optimal.